 Someone addicted to morphine will compulsively look for and and abuse it, ignoring the negative consequences.

-Morphine addiction is similar to heroin addiction, and is one of the most difficult addictions to overcome.
-Sudden withdrawal from morphine can cause severe trauma; therefore, a medically managed detoxification is the best way to rid the body of the substance.
+Morphine addiction is similar to heroin addiction, and is a very difficult addiction to overcome.
+Sudden withdrawal from morphine can be extremely uncomfortable and unpleasant; therefore, a medically managed detoxification is the best way to rid the body of the substance.
 Get in touch to find out how to safely detox from morphine.